lizziew/parquet_pipeline/README.md

 ```
 help -- prints help menu
 gen SF -- generates tpch data with a scale factor of SF
-ctop CSV SCHEMA -- converts CSV with SCHEMA to parquet and prints out the file sizes before and after compression
+ctop CSV SCHEMA -- converts CSV with SCHEMA to parquet.
+Prints out the file sizes before and after compression, and compression time.
 clean -- removes the checkpoints directory and parquet files
 ```